Middle School at Carolina Hybrid

 -

 This course establishes a strong understanding of physical science.
 It introduces students to the foundational concepts of high school physics, including how to follow an accurate lab write-up.
 Real-life projects built by the student make scientific principles tangible and concrete.
-This course may be taken as a high school science elective, but it does not count as a high school lab science.

 History Courses